Content

 ⚠️ Issue: Mistakes in selecting the right columns or conditions in the QUERY function can lead to pulling the wrong data for concatenation, especially with complex conditions or multiple columns.

-✅ Solution: To handle this, consider prepping your data with FILTER or ARRAYFORMULA functions before using QUERY, especially for more complex filtering needs.
+✅ Solution: To handle this, consider prepping your data with FILTER or ARRAYFORMULA functions before using the QUERY, especially for more complex filtering needs.

 Pitfall #6: Formatting Inconsistencies Before Concatenation